HackBulgaria/NodeJS-1/week0/1-ini-parsing/README.markdown

 Using the [argparse](https://github.com/nodeca/argparse) module add the capability to explicitly state the type of the file we are giving.
 Add an argument `--type` which can be either `ini` or `json` and tells the type of the input file given.

 So we could call `node our_script.js typeless_config --type=ini`.
 That invocation should mean that `typeless_config` is actually an ini file.

+### Testing your solution

+This directory has a `package.json` file defining the tools needed to test your solution.
+Assuming your code is in `solution.js` if you run `node test` will run a small test suite on it, testing with the two local files.